codelibs/fess-docs/en/9.0/config/replication.rst

 ==========================

 Sets the replication of the index Solr replication features.
-You can distribute load during indexing to build two in Fess of the crawl and index creation and search for Fess servers.
+You can distribute load during indexing to build two in |Fess| of the crawl and index creation and search for |Fess| servers.

 How to build a
 ==============

-Building indexes for Fess
+Building indexes for |Fess|
 -------------------------

-Fess, download and install the.
-When you install MasterServer named host.\ ``/ /opt/fess_mster`` To assume you installed.
+|Fess| , download and install the.
+When you install MasterServer named
+host.\ ``/ /opt/fess_mster`` To assume you installed.
 Edit the SOLR/core1/conf/solrconfig.XML like the following.